reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 1. Join the [PyLadies Global Slack](http://slackin.pyladies.com)
 2. Read through the [PyLadies Kit](http://kit.pyladies.com/en/latest/)

-If you have any questions, you an inquire on the PyLadies Slack.
+If you have any questions, you can inquire on the PyLadies Slack.

 ## References